kevinlin/ai-sdlc-playbook/docs/workflow/04-vibe-coding-workflow.md

 ## Integration with Full Workflow

-The lightweight workflow can serve as a stepping stone to the full AI development workflow:
+The Vibe Coding Plus workflow can serve as a stepping stone to the full AI development workflow:

-- **Proof of concept**: Use lightweight approach to validate ideas
+- **Proof of concept**: Use Vibe Coding Plus approach to validate ideas
 - **Prototype development**: Build initial versions quickly
 - **Feature exploration**: Test new functionality before full implementation
 - **Learning and training**: Help team members get comfortable with AI tools